kubernetes-sigs/cluster-api-provider-vsphere/docs/getting_started.md

 ## Managing Workload Clusters using the Management Cluster

 With your management cluster bootstrapped, it's time to reap the benefits of Cluster API.
-From this point forward, clusters and machines (belonging to a cluster) are simply provisioned by creating `cluster`, `machine` and `machineset` resources.
+From this point forward, clusters and machines (belonging to a cluster) are simply provisioned by creating `Cluster`, `Machine` and `MachineDeployment`, and `KubeadmConfig` resources.

 Using the same Docker command as above, generate resources for a new cluster, this time with a different name: